iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___2.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 2 reviews"/>
 </p>

+> With this software installed, my phone will be dead by morning, every night.
+This has been my experience- nearly every morning this past month I have missed my alarms from my phone because even on a full charge at the time i go to sleep, it will have expired by the time i want to get up.
+I never was exposed to covid in the duration that I had this software installed, so i can't attest to its functionality, other than that it consumed a lot of resources on my phone such that i had to remove it.<br> :date: __2021-04-27 18:20:46__

+> New update uses about 48% of my battery, prompting a premature battery drain warning.
+I wish AB and BC would set asside the NIH syndrome, and just enable the federal contact tracing app (which I have installed, but is usless to me unless I encounter somebody from outside AB and BC.
+Edit: Reinstalling the app approximately doubled the run-time, but it still uses more power than any other app on my phone: including the federal contact tracing app.<br> :date: __2021-04-24 09:05:43__

+> Recent changes made my battery life worst.
+Background battery usage jumped dramatically where it would drain battery overnight while I sleep.
+This was not happening in past.
+In my opinion I think the new additions from last update are causing drain.
+Maybe it is constantly hitting servers to grab statistics.<br> :date: __2021-04-18 18:34:09__

 > The AB Government should have been in with the federal Covid App<br> :date: __2021-01-21 22:49:14__

 > Idea is great, but for many weeks I used this app whenever I went out, and nothing was happening.
 Wasn't sure what was going on, maybe I was just safe.
 Then I found out, that in fact, there was actually nothing going on, this app wasn't working, and did nothing for a long time after its release.
 For an app that some people trust with their lives, literally, it sure sucks.<br> :date: __2021-01-03 15:22:50__